A robust bootstrap change point test for high-dimensional location parameter: Introduction

 Then $H_{0}$ is rejected if $\overline{T}_{n}$ is larger than a critical value such as the $(1-\alpha)$ quantile of $\overline{T}_{n}$.
 In Section~\ref{sec:bootstrap}, we will introduce a (Gaussian) multiplier bootstrap to calibrate the distribution of $\overline{T}_{n}$, and we will establish its non-asymptotic validity in the high-dimensional setting in Section~\ref{sec:main_results}.

-We point out that our test statistic has better computational and statistical properties than the widely used cumulative sum (CUSUM) procedures in literature.
+We point out that our test statistic has comparable computational and statistical properties to the widely used cumulative sum (CUSUM) procedures in literature.
 For a classical treatment of the CUSUM (and other change point) statistics, we refer to \cite{csorgohorvath1997} as a monograph on the change point analysis.
 The CUSUM statistics are defined as a sequence of (dependent) random vectors in $\R^{p}$ of the form

-It is obvious that the CUSUM statistics have a sequential nature in that the left and right sample averages are examined along all possible change point locations, which is necessary if the goal is to estimate the change point location.
-However, if we just focus on testing for the existence of a change point, this (local) sequential comparison strategy is not as efficient as a global test \eqref{eqn:Tn_scaled}, both computationally and statistically.
+It is obvious that the CUSUM statistics have a sequential nature in that the left and right sample averages are examined along all possible change point locations, which is necessary to estimate the location $m$.
+However, if the goal is only testing for the existence of a change point, this (local) sequential comparison strategy is not as efficient as a global test \eqref{eqn:Tn_scaled}, both computationally and statistically.
 Consider $d = p$, which is the case for the sign and linear kernels.
 For a general nonlinear kernel, computational cost is $O(n^{2}p)$ for $T_{n}$ (and also for $\overline{T}_{n}$).
-If the kernel is linear (i.e., $h(x,y)=x-y$), then the computational cost can be further reduced to $O(np)$ for $T_{n}$.
-In contrast, the computational cost for $\{Z_{n}(s)\}_{s=1}^{n-1}$ is $O(n^{2}p)$.
+If the kernel is linear (i.e., $h(x,y)=x-y$), then the computational cost can be further reduced to $O(np)$ for $T_{n}$ effortlessly.
 Thus we call $T_{n}$ is the global \emph{one-pass} Mann-Whitney type test statistic.
-Statistically, it has been shown in \cite{yuchen2017finite} that a boundary removal procedure is needed for the (bootstrapped) CUSUM change point test to achieve the size validity since the distributions of $Z_{n}(s)$ are difficult to approximate at the boundary points.
-In contrast, the test statistic $T_{n}$ proposed in this paper does not remove any boundary points because we are able to approximate the distribution of $T_{n}$ based on majority of the data points in the sample $X_{1},\dots,X_{n}$.
+In contrast, the computational cost for $\{Z_{n}(s)\}_{s=1}^{n-1}$ is $O(n^{2}p)$ which can reduces to $O(np)$ \cite{killick2014changepoint} via dynamic programming.
+Statistically, it has been shown in \cite{yuchen2017finite,jirak2015} that a boundary removal procedure is needed for the (bootstrapped) CUSUM change point test to achieve the size validity since the distributions of $Z_{n}(s)$ are difficult to approximate at the boundary points.
+On the contrary, the test statistic $T_{n}$ proposed in this paper does not remove any boundary points because we are able to approximate the distribution of $T_{n}$ based on majority of the data points in the sample $X_{1},\dots,X_{n}$.
 Thus it is expected that $\overline{T}_{n}$ achieves faster rate of convergence in the error-in-size for the bootstrap calibration.
-See Remark \ref{no_boundary_remove_H0} ahead for a detailed comparison.
+See Remark~\ref{rmk:no_boundary_remove_H0} ahead for a detailed comparison.